joshnsolomon/poems/README.md

 # poems
 ________

-Some poems typeset in $\LaTeX$, requires the verse package to run
+Some poems typeset in $\LaTeX$, requires the LaTeX Verse package to run.